-The Court or any party to a criminal proceeding requesting production of a prisoner by the United States Marshals Service for any court proceeding, by writ of habeas corpus ad testificandum or otherwise, shall obtain a court order directing such production no later than fifteen (15) court days prior to the date of the proceeding.
+A party to a criminal proceeding requesting production of a prisoner by the United States Marshals Service for any court proceeding, by writ of habeas corpus ad testificandum or otherwise, must obtain a court order directing such production no later than twenty-one (21) days before the date of the proceeding.
 A lesser time period may be allowed only upon motion and good cause shown.